 Location: USM’s Glickman Library, Portland

-Ryan Britt is a writer of fiction and non-fiction.
+Ryan Britt is a writer of fiction and nonfiction.
 His first book, the essay collection Luke Skywalker Can’t Read was published by Plume (Penguin Random House) in 2015 and was praised by Vanity Fair, Paste, and many others.
 Ryan’s writing has been published in the New York Times, VICE, Tor.com, CNN Style, The Morning News, and numerous online outlets.
-Ryan was a senior editor at Inverse and is currently a contributor to Fatherly.
+Ryan was a senior editor at Inverse and is currently a senior editor at the parenting lifestyle Fatherly.
 He has taught writing courses for over seven years at Gotham Writers’ Workshop, Sackett Street Writers’ Workshop, and Catapult.
-He is represented by The Fischer-Harbage Agency and lives with his wife and daughter.
+He is represented by The Fischer-Harbage Agency and lives with his wife and daughter in South Portland.